Burger Chef murders: Initial investigations

 Later in 1978, a man in a bar in Greenwood bragged that he had been involved in the killings.
 Police subsequently questioned him, but he passed a polygraph claiming not to have been involved; officers were unable to bring charges on other grounds.
-The man provided the names of others who he suggested belonged to a fast-food robbery gang, whom investigators suspected may have been involved in the case.
+The man provided the names of others who he suggested belonged to a fast-food robbery gang, who investigators suspected may have been involved in the case.

 While following up on these leads in Franklin, officers spotted a man who bore a strong resemblance to the "bearded man" composite.
 Summoned for a lineup, the man shaved his beard (which he had had for the previous five years) the night before he was to appear.
 A neighbor of his, who had not been spotted by the original witness but who had been named by the Greenwood suspect, subsequently went to prison for armed robbery.
 Another associate named by the Greenwood suspect, who fit the description of the fair-haired man, also subsequently was imprisoned for other armed robberies of fast-food restaurants.
 However, without confessions — despite offers of plea deals to any suspects not directly responsible for the killings — and without direct physical evidence of the involvement of the suspects in the murders, the police were not able to make arrests.

 At the time, there was some speculation that the murders were tied to other crimes that had shocked the town over the preceding months, such as the murder of Julia Scyphers and the Speedway bombings.
 At the time the perpetrator of the bombings was still on the loose.
 However, these cases were subsequently found to be unconnected to the Burger Chef murders.